Deportation of Kilmar Abrego Garcia: Academics

-Historian Timothy Snyder described the case as the "beginning of an American policy of state terror" against those living in the US.
-Snyder argued that this is a test of whether Americans will stand for the rule of law, both individually and by demanding that Congress do likewise.
+Historian Timothy Snyder described the case as the "beginning of an American policy of state terror" against those living in the U.S. Snyder argued that this is a test of whether Americans will stand for the rule of law, both individually and by demanding that Congress do likewise.

 Legal scholar Ryan Goodman and counterterrorism expert Thomas Joscelyn noted that the Trump administration acknowledged violating a judge's withholding of removal order, and that both the district court and the circuit court of appeals have ruled that the administration violated Abrego Garcia's right to due process.
-Goodman and Joscelyn added that not only is the administration "openly flouting" the Supreme Court's order that it facilitate Abrego Garcia's release, but the administration claims that it cannot do so, and even mocks the idea of his return.
+Goodman and Joscelyn added that not only was the administration "openly flouting" the Supreme Court's order that it facilitate Abrego Garcia's release, but the administration claimed that it could not do so, and mocked the idea of his return.
 They argued that despite the government's efforts to focus the public's attention on Abrego Garcia's alleged ties to MS-13, the case "is about the rule of law, not allegations about Abrego Garcia's gang membership", especially "the Trump administration's defiance of the courts and denial of due process – a most basic constitutional right."

 In response to the Trump administration's brief to the Supreme Court, where the solicitor general argued that no court can order the administration to seek Abrego Garcia's return, legal scholars Erwin Chemerinsky and Laurence Tribe wrote that it "is using this case to establish a truly chilling proposition: that no one can stop the Trump administration from imprisoning any people it wants anywhere else in the world", and called that both "lawless" and "frightening".

 Public opinion

 In a New York Times / Sienna College poll of registered voters in April 2025, 52% disapproved of Trump's handling of the case, compared to 31% who approved.
-In a Washington Post / ABC News / Ipsos poll of US adults published the same day, 42% thought that the government should bring Abrego Garcia back to the US, 26% thought that he should remain imprisoned in El Salvador, and 31% said that they did not know enough to answer.
+In a Washington Post / ABC News / Ipsos poll of US adults published the same day, 42% thought that the government should bring Abrego Garcia back to the U.S., 26% thought that he should remain imprisoned in El Salvador, and 31% said that they did not know enough to answer.